ehaney1409/ski-pass-project/README.md

-#Ski Pass Project
+# Ski Pass Project
-The goal of this project will be to use
+The goal of this project will be to evaluate if it is worth purchasing an Ikon or Epic Pass for the 2022 ski season.
+Using three tables from data the was scrapped from OnTheSnow.com, the data from the tables was preprocessed and cleansed using Python.
+Then, a database was created in Postgres using the tables by manually writing SQL and then executing commands in psql to copy data to those tables.
+Finally, Postgres will be connected to Tableau to help tell the story of whether it is worth purchasing an Ikon or Epic Pass.